How (and why) the best protein powders are UPF-free - including ours

 Whole food ingredients

 Our Pure Unflavoured option contains only one ingredient - organic whey protein powder.
 As you’ve seen, this is subjected to minimal processing for maximum quality.
-Our flavoured alternatives - Madagascan Vanilla, Chocolate (Raw Cacao & Maca) and Banana & Lucuma - blend our organic whey protein powder with whole food, organic ingredients - and that’s it!
+Our flavoured alternatives - Madagascan Vanilla, Chocolate (Raw Cacao & Maca), and Banana & Lucuma - blend our organic whey protein powder with whole food, organic ingredients, and that’s it!

 You’ll never see ultra-processed ingredients like xanthan gum or artificial sweeteners on our ingredient lists.
 This is just one of the reasons that our award-winning products taste so great, and are often called the best protein powders on the market by our customers.